ai2cm/fv3core/README.md

 Be sure to complete any required post-installation instructions (e.g. [for linux](https://docs.docker.com/engine/install/linux-postinstall/)).
 Also [authorize Docker to pull from gcr](https://cloud.google.com/container-registry/docs/advanced-authentication).
 Your user will need to have read access to the `us.gcr.io/vcm-ml` repository.

-2. To build the image, download the data, and run the tests, your first step should be:
+2. You can build the image, download the data, and run the tests using:

 ```shell
 $ make tests